Child Life Therapy (Educational Play Therapy Procedural Support)

 Thanks to the Good Friday Appeal, ChIPS provides a supportive community for those navigating the complex world of chronic illness.
 It offers young people the opportunity to connect with each other through organised activities and twice yearly camps.
 There are currently 135 young people registered with ChIPS and up to 700 young people have participated in the program since 1993.

-Reflecting on the ChIPS program’s incredible journey, Harry Lengelsen-Brown, Program Manager of ChIPS shared: “When people from other hospitals across the world hear about the ChIPS program, they say, ‘How have you managed to do that?’.”
+“When people from other hospitals across the world hear about the ChIPS program, they say, ‘How have you managed to do that?’”, Harry shared when reflecting on the ChIPS program’s incredible journey.

 “The program is such a simple idea when you think about it: here’s a bunch of young people supporting each other, let’s put them into a program and see what happens.
 I wish the supporters of the program could meet some of the young people and hear from them and their families what this has meant for them because it’s genuinely life-changing.”